gscontras/ESSLLI-2016/chapters/1-introduction.md

 <!-- One of the most remarkable aspects of natural language is its compositionality: speakers generate arbitrarily complex meanings by stitching together their smaller, meaning-bearing parts.
 The compositional nature of language has served as the bedrock of semantic (indeed, linguistic) theory since its modern inception; \cite{montague1973} builds this principle into the bones of his semantics, demonstrating with his fragment how meaning gets constructed from a lexicon and some rules of composition.
 Since then, compositionality has continued to guide semantic inquiry: what are the meaning of the parts, and what is the nature of the mechanism that composes them?
 Put differently, what are the representations of the language we use, and what is the nature of the computational system that manipulates them? -->

-The Rational Speech-Act (RSA) framework views communication as recursive reasoning between a speaker and a listener.
+The Rational Speech Act (RSA) framework views communication as recursive reasoning between a speaker and a listener.
 The listener interprets the speaker’s utterance by reasoning about a cooperative speaker trying to inform a naive listener about some state of affairs.
 Using Bayesian inference, the listener infers what the state of the world is likely to be given that a speaker produced some utterance, knowing that the speaker is reasoning about how a listener is most likely to interpret that utterance.
 Thus, we have (at least) three levels of inference.
 At the top, the sophisticated, **pragmatic listener**, $$L_{1}$$, reasons about the **pragmatic speaker**, $$S_{1}$$, and infers the state of the world $$s$$ given that the speaker chose to produce the utterance $$u$$.
 The speaker chooses $$u$$ by maximizing the probability that a naive, **literal listener**, $$L_{0}$$, would correctly infer the state of the world $$s$$ given the literal meaning of $$u$$.

 At the base of this reasoning, the naive, literal listener $$L_{0}$$ interprets an utterance according to its meaning.
 That is, $$L_{0}$$ computes the probability of $$s$$ given $$u$$ according to the semantics of $$u$$ and the prior probability of $$s$$.
 A standard view of the semantic content of an utterance suffices: a mapping from states of the world to truth values.